-- It is the student's responsibility to identify the need for any accommodation, provide appropriate documentation for all requests, and keep appointments related to the provision of accommodations. - After submitting the required forms, meeting with the Coordinator of Disabilities and Accessibility Services, and providing disabilityrelated documentation for obtaining reasonable accommodations, students are then responsible for: - a.
-Emailing and/or presenting professors with the Notification of Academic Accommodations (NAAP) form provided by the Coordinator of Disabilities and Accessibility Services. - b.
-Booking testing rooms, if necessary, at least 1-2 weeks before exams (or 3-4 weeks before final exams). - c.
-Submitting alternative-format book requests, as well as book purchase receipts, 1-2 weeks before each semester begins, to allow for acquisition and processing time.
+- It is the student's responsibility to identify the need for any accommodation, provide appropriate documentation for all requests, and keep appointments related to the provision of accommodations. - 2.
+After submitting the required forms, meeting with the Coordinator of Disabilities and

+Accessibility Services, and providing disabilityrelated documentation for obtaining reasonable accommodations, students are then responsible for:

+- a.
+Ensuring that professors have received and signed off on the Notification of Academic Accommodation Letter (NAAL) provided by the Coordinator of Disabilities and Accessibility Services. - b.
+Submit a signed (by the student and instructor) Exam Proctor Request Form to book testing rooms, if necessary, at least 1-2 weeks before exams (or 3-4 weeks before final exams). - c.
+Submitting alternative-format book requests, as well as book purchase receipts, 1-2 weeks before each semester begins to allow for acquisition and processing time.